Documentation Guide

 MkDocs is a static site generator that converts Markdown-based documentation into an HTML website.

-theme, you can create a stylish and readable documentation site.
+Using the mkdocs-material theme, you can create a stylish and readable documentation site.

 How to Edit Documentation

-Documentation is managed as Markdown (.md
+Documentation is managed as Markdown (.md) files under docs/en/.

-For example, this guide is located at docs/en/developer_guide/documenting.md
+For example, this guide is located at docs/en/developer_guide/documenting.md.

 1. Editing Existing Documentation

-To edit an existing page, modify the corresponding .md
+To edit an existing page, modify the corresponding .md file and create a Pull Request (PR).

 2. Adding New Documentation